1981 Spanish coup attempt: Juan Carlos's repudiation

-King Juan Carlos refused to endorse the coup.
-The monarch, after protracted discussions with colleagues, was convinced of his military leaders' loyalty to himself and the Constitution.
-Two and a half hours after the seizure Juan Carlos phoned the president of the Government of Catalonia Jordi Pujol and assured him that everything was under control.
+Juan Carlos refused to endorse the coup.
+The king, after protracted discussions with colleagues, was convinced of his military leaders' loyalty to himself and the Constitution.
+Two-and-a-half hours after the seizure, Juan Carlos phoned the president of the Government of Catalonia, Jordi Pujol, and assured him that everything was under control.
 Pujol, just before 22:00 that evening, made a short speech via national broadcasting stations inside and outside of Spain calling for peace.
-Until 1:00 in the morning (24 February), negotiations took place outside the Congress between the acting government as well as General Armada, who would later be relieved of his duties under suspicion that he had participated in planning the coup.
+Until 01:00 in the morning (24 February), negotiations took place outside the Congress between the acting government as well as General Armada, who would later be relieved of his duties under suspicion that he had participated in planning the coup.

-At 1:14 on 24 February, a speech by Juan Carlos was broadcast on national television, with the King wearing the uniform of the Captain General of the Armed Forces (Capitán General de los Ejércitos), the highest Spanish military rank, to oppose the coup and its instigators, defend the Spanish Constitution and disavow the authority of Milans del Bosch.
-In the speech recorded shortly before at the Palace of Zarzuela, he declared:
+At 01:14 on 24 February, a speech by Juan Carlos was broadcast on national television, with the king wearing the uniform of the Captain General (Capitán General de los Ejércitos), the highest rank in the Spanish Army, to oppose the coup and its instigators, defend the Spanish Constitution, and disavow the authority of Milans del Bosch.
+In the speech, recorded shortly before at the Palace of Zarzuela, he declared:

 From that moment on, the coup was understood to be a failure.
 Deputy Javier Solana stated that when he saw Tejero reading a special edition of the El País newspaper brought in by General Sáenz de Santamaría, which vehemently condemned the hostage situation inside the Congress, he knew that the coup had failed.
 For his part, Milans del Bosch, alone and thereafter isolated, abandoned his plans at 5:00 that morning and was arrested.
 Scores of civil guards clad in military fatigues attempted to jump out of the first floor window trying to flee.
 Others ran out the front door into the arms of officers who had surrounded the building through the night.
 The deputies were freed that morning after emerging one by one from their all night ordeal shouting "Long Live Freedom".
 Tejero resisted until midday on 24 February and was arrested outside the Congress building.

+Antonio Tejero will claim that Juan Carlos knew about the coup.

+In popular culture

 The event was made into a motion picture by Warner Bros. entitled 23F (Spanish nomenclature for 23 February, when the coup took place).
 Variety reviewer Jonathan Holland said the period detail of the film was good, but the film followed the officially sanctioned version and failed to scratch beneath the surface of what really happened.